top of page

 As time goes on, you notice that the employee is showing confidence in what they do and people are going to that employee to either get their questions answered or problems solved.
 Once again, a shift in strategy is required for leadership.
 You should let the employee know that they have earned more autonomy, that you’re proud of them, that they have shown mastery in what they do, evidenced by the other employee’s behavior toward them and that now, the purpose part of the equation should be addressed.

 Your one-on-ones now turn toward utilizing the employee’s talents so they can fulfill their purpose.
-By now you should have a pretty good understanding of this employee’s talents so the questions would revolve around are they good fits for teaching at your organization, would mentorship be something they would like to pursue, and with the proper training, would they be a candidate for leadership?
+By now you should have a pretty good understanding of this employee’s talents so the questions would revolve around whether they are good fits for teaching at your organization, whether mentorship would be something they would like to pursue, and with the proper training, would they be a candidate for leadership?

-All too often, organizations take the best employee at their job and stick them in leadership without proper instruction or practice and the result is that not only did they lose their best employee, but the teams are under engaged or disengaged because they are being led by someone who not only doesn’t know what they are doing, they really never wanted to be a leader in the first place.
-This part organizations have to get right because these decisions are costing American businesses upwards of 450-550 billion dollars.
+All too often, organizations take the best employee at their job and stick them in leadership without proper instruction or practice.
+This is where leadership development must be taken seriously.
+If not done well, not only do they lose their best employee, but the teams are under engaged or disengaged because they are being led by someone who not only doesn’t know what they are doing, they really never wanted to be a leader in the first place.
+These decisions are costing American businesses upwards of 450–550 billion dollars.

 bottom of page